zarexalvindaria/nikriks/01. dockerized/README.md

 ## About
-NikRik’s Batangas Lomi atbp., is a startup food business located in Pasay City offering short orders and party trays for their customers such as Specials (lomi, miki guisado, and pansit), A La Carte (crispy pork sisig, creamy tofu, lechon kawali, etc.), Extras (toppings, rice, egg fried rice) and Rice Meals (pork sisig with rice).
+NikRik’s Batangas Lomi atbp., is a startup food business located in Pasay City offering short orders and party trays such as Specials (lomi, miki guisado, and pansit), A La Carte (crispy pork sisig, creamy tofu, lechon kawali, etc.), Extras (toppings, rice, egg fried rice) and Rice Meals (pork sisig with rice).